How to Enforce BitLocker Encryption on Removable Drives

 Can BitLocker be applied to removable drives?

-BitLocker To Go is BitLocker Drive Encryption on removable data drives.
-This feature includes the encryption of: USB flash drives.
-SD cards.
+BitLocker To Go applies BitLocker Drive Encryption to removable data drives.
+This feature includes the encryption of USB flash drives and SD cards.

 How to enable BitLocker on a removable drive?

-In the Windows search bar, type Bitlocker, and then click Manage BitLocker.
-Under Removable data drives – BitLocker To Go, locate and select the removable drive that you want to encrypt.
-Click Turn on BitLocker.
-BitLocker will initiate the drive and this might take several minutes.
+Type Bitlocker in the Windows search bar, then click Manage BitLocker.
+Locate the removable drive under Removable data drives – BitLocker To Go and select it.
+Click Turn on BitLocker to initialize the drive, a process that might take several minutes.

 What is removable data drive BitLocker to go?